nguyen-seniordev/remofirst-task-1/README.md

 # LexGuard -- *"Language Governed by Law"*

+### 🧠 *A policy-first framework for building compliant, auditable, and adaptive AI chat agents.*

 > **LexGuard** derives its name from two core principles:
 >
 > - **Lex** - from the Latin *lex*, meaning “law,” “policy,” or “rule,” symbolizing **compliance, regulation, and deterministic behavior**.